geaz/simplyRetro-Z5/README.md

 To make the softbuttons work, each button has to be connected to ground and one pin on the Raspberry Pi.
 I connected the ground pins on the DPad together and used just one ground pin on the Raspberry Pi for all four buttons.
 I did the same for the four buttons on the right and the *Start*, *Select* button.
-You could also use a piece of Stripboard to just use on ground pin of the Raspberry Pi and connect all ground wires of the buttons just to this Stripboard.
+You could also use a piece of Stripboard to just use one ground pin of the Raspberry Pi and connect all ground wires of the buttons just to this Stripboard.

 If you want to use the exact same configuration for *Retrogame* you can use the following pins.